glotzerlab/coxeter/paper/paper.md

 # Package Overview

-The coxeter Python package provides the tools to represent, generate, and compute properties of shapes in two and three dimensions.
+The coxeter Python package provides tools to represent, generate, and compute properties of shapes in two and three dimensions.
 The package emphasizes simplicity and flexibility, using a common set of abstractions to present a largely uniform interface across various shapes and allowing easy mutation of almost all of their geometric attributes.
-The package also aims to function as a repository for specific groups of shapes, exposing an easy-to-use API for shape generation that users can easily extend to make particular sets of shapes collectively accessible.
+The package also serves as a repository for specific groups of shapes, exposing an easy-to-use API for shape generation that users can extend to make particular geometric objects collectively accessible.

 # Statement of Need